Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy

-{\em Electronic and vibronic couplings of PPCs --} Absorption spectra of PPCs are determined by the electronic energy-level structure of pigments, their mutual electronic interactions and the coupling of the resulting excitons to vibrational degrees of freedom of the pigment's environment.
+{\bf Electronic and vibronic couplings of PPCs}.
+Absorption spectra of PPCs are determined by the electronic energy-level structure of pigments, their mutual electronic interactions and the coupling of the resulting excitons to vibrational degrees of freedom of the pigment's environment.
 In the following we will restrict our analysis to the ${\rm Q}_y$ transition between electronic ground and first excited states of the pigments which suffices for the evaluation of the low-energy part of absorption spectra and is relevant for photosynthetic energy transfer \cite{blankenship2014molecular}.
-For the dimeric WSCP and SP, the electronic Hamiltonian is then described by (see section I of the SI for details)
+For the dimeric WSCP and SP, the electronic Hamiltonian is then described by (see Supplementary Note 1)

 Here $\ket{\varepsilon_{i}}$ denotes the singly excited state of site $i$ with on-site energy $\varepsilon_{i}$ that is in the visible (WSCP) or in the near infrared spectrum (SP).
 The on-site energies depend on their local environment and therefore suffer from static disorder inducing ensemble dephasing that will be included in our numerical treatment.
 The electronic coupling $V$ leads to delocalised electronic eigenstates (excitons), $H_{e}\ket{E_\pm}=E_\pm\ket{E_\pm}$, and an excitonic splitting $\Delta=E_{+}-E_{-}=\sqrt{4V^{2}+(\varepsilon_1-\varepsilon_2)^{2}}$.
 In WSCP, the mean site energies are identical, $\langle \varepsilon_{1}\rangle=\langle \varepsilon_{2}\rangle$, due to the symmetry of molecular structure, while in SP, the mean site energies are different as pigments are surrounded by nonidentical local protein environments.
 Another difference concerns the electronic coupling strength, which is stronger in SP due to electron exchange giving rise to short-range Dexter type contributions~\cite{WarshelJACS1987,Renger_2009JPCB}.